-Both the NOAA Fisheries Office for Enforcement (OLE) and the USCG have the authority and the responsibility to enforce Council regulations.
+Both the NOAA Fisheries Office for Enforcement (NOAA/OLE) and the US Coast Guard (USCG) have the authority and the responsibility to enforce Council regulations.
 NOAA/OLE agents who specialize in living marine resource violations provide fisheries expertise and investigative support for the overall fisheries mission.
 The USCG is a multi-mission agency, which provides at-sea patrol services for the fisheries mission.

 Neither NOAA/OLE nor the USCG can provide a continuous law enforcement presence in all areas due to the limited resources of NOAA/OLE and the priority tasking of the USCG.
 To supplement at-sea and dockside inspections of fishing vessels, NOAA entered into Cooperative Enforcement Agreements with all but one of the states in the Southeast Region (North Carolina), which grant authority to state officers to enforce the laws for which NOAA/OLE has jurisdiction.
 In recent years, the level of involvement by the states has increased through Joint Enforcement Agreements, whereby states conduct patrols that focus on federal priorities and, in some circumstances, prosecute resultant violators through the state when a state violation has occurred.

 NOAA General Counsel issued a revised Southeast Region Magnuson-Stevens Act Penalty Schedule in 2019, which addresses all Magnuson-Stevens Act violations in the Southeast Region.
-In general, this Penalty Schedule increases the amount of civil administrative penalties that a violator may be subject to up to the current statutory maximum of \$120,000 per violation. (http://www.gc.noaa.gov/documents/Penalty%20Policy_FINAL_07012014_combo.pdf)
+In general, this Penalty Schedule27 increases the amount of civil administrative penalties that a violator may be subject to up to the statutory maximum per violation, which is currently \$223,229.